truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 Some might ask "Doesn't it all 'cancel out', somehow?", "Is there really any damage done to society from having some of the money supply locked away somewhere?".

-No, it doesn't cancel out, there is no damage done, all the PoW is a net positive (where Obscured or Unobscured).
+No, it doesn't cancel out, there is no damage done, all the PoW is a net positive (whether Obscured or Unobscured).
 Miners can only sell those BTC because the BTC-network is useful.
 Miners make a profit, chip-manufacturers make sales, utility companies make revenue, inefficient payment systems get updated/replaced.

 ###### Claims 1, 3, 4
 On [a Vitalik blog post](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/), VB admits "One objection to long-term deposits is that it incentivizes users to keep their capital locked up, which is inefficient, the exact same problem as proof of work." and then lists **four "counterpoints"**.
 Two are entirely irrelevant: [1] that marginal cost is not total cost (Vitalik is apparently measuring marginal cost per block instead of per work-unit), and [3] that the security deposits are safe (as irrelevant as saying "mining hardware is efficient").
 The last, that [4] validators can be hit for the entire (capital) "stock" and not just the (operating) "flow", has been false since Bitcoin-mining came to be dominated by **AS**ICs and branded mining-pools (whose economic value would indeed be overwhelmingly destroyed in the event of an attack).